journeymonitor/control/README.md

 ### Using Vagrant (recommended)

-Set up a development VM as described at https://github.com/journeymonitor/infra/blob/master/README.md
+Set up a development VM as described [in this document](https://github.com/journeymonitor/infra/blob/master/README.md#setting-up-a-development-environment).

 Afterwards, follow these steps: